6 Best Website Blockers for Mac for Productivity & Parental Control

 | Terminal | All macOS versions | All browsers | Easy to bypass | Fair |

-Note 1: Cisdem AppCrypt allows you to lock unsupported browsers.
+Note 1: Cisdem AppCrypt allows you to lock unsupported browsers with a password.

-Note 2: If you use Screen Time to block websites for a child, the blocking can be hard to bypass.
-If you use it for yourself, the blocking can be easy to bypass.
+Note 2: If Screen Time is used to block websites for users with an administrator account, the blocking can be relatively easy to get around.

 Compatibility: macOS Sierra 10.12 or later